Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 Current Conditions

-On Monday (3/25) in North and Central CA waves were head high to 1 ft overhead and warbled and chopped with poor form and mushed.
-Protected breaks were chest to head high and lined up but real warbled and mushed with poor form.
-At Santa Cruz surf was waist to maybe chest high and weakly lined up but warbled and mushed but with reasonably clean conditions.
-In Southern California/Ventura waves were waist high on the sets and lined up with decent form but very warbled and mushed if not gutless even though local winds was calm.
-Central Orange County had waves at chest to head high and lined up but with poor form and pretty warbled and mushed from brisk southerly wind.
-South Orange County's best summertime breaks had waves at thigh high and soft and weak and modestly warbled and not rideable.
-North San Diego had waves at head high to 1 ft overhead at top breaks and somewhat lined up with modest form and soft with some warble in the water.
-Oahu's North Shore had waves at double overhead plus on the sets and lined up with decent form and fairly clean but a little raw.
-The South Shore was up to waist high on the sets and slightly lined up with decent form and clean.
-The East Shore was getting east tradewind windswell at head high and chopped from strong east trades.
+On Thursday (5/2) in North and Central CA waves were waist to maybe chest high and warbled but with fairly clean surface conditions and mushed.
+Protected breaks were chest high and pretty warbled and ill formed and mushed.
+At Santa Cruz surf was thigh to maybe waist high and weakly lined up and very soft but clean.
+In Southern California/Ventura waves were waist to chest high on the sets and reasonably lined up with good form and clean but soft.
+Central Orange County had waves at waist high plus on the sets and weakly lined up and clean with decent form but soft and weak.
+South Orange County's best summertime breaks had a few waves at waist high with some decent form and clean but very weak.
+North San Diego had waves at waist high on the sets and somewhat lined up and clean but soft.
+Oahu's North Shore was flat and clean.
+The South Shore had waves at waist to rarely chest high on the sets and somewhat lined up with decent form and clean.
+The East Shore was getting east windswell at waist high and chopped from moderate east trades.

 See QuikCASTs for the 5 day surf overview or read below for the detailed view.